hbctraining/DGE_workshop_salmon/lessons/04_DGE_DESeq2_analysis.md

 In RNA-seq count data, we know:

 1. To determine differentially expressed genes, we need to identify genes that have significantly different mean expression between groups **given the variation within the groups** (between replicates).
-2. The variation between replicates increases with the mean expression, as shown in the plot below (each black dot is a gene)
+2. The variation between replicates increases with the mean expression, as shown in the plot below (each black dot is a gene).

 <img src="../img/deseq_mean_vs_variance.png" width="600">

-The relationship between mean and variance is linear on the log scale, and for higher means, we could predict the variance relatively accurately given the mean.
-However, **for low mean counts, the variance estimates have a much larger spread; therefore, the estimates of variation will differ much more between genes with small means**.

-To accurately identify DE genes, DESeq2 needs to account for the relationship between the variance and mean.
-Instead of using variance as the measure of variation in the data, it uses a measure of variation called dispersion, given by `Var = μ + α*μ^2`, where `α` represents the dispersion (`Var` = variance, and `μ` = mean) with the relationship:
+**To accurately identify DE genes, DESeq2 needs to account for the relationship between the variance and mean.** Instead of using variance as the measure of variation in the data (since variance corresponds to gene expression level), it uses a measure of variation called dispersion, which accounts for a gene's variance for a given mean expression level.
+Dispersion is calculated by `Var = μ + α*μ^2`, where `α` represents the dispersion (`Var` = variance, and `μ` = mean) with the relationship:

 | | Effect on dispersion |
 |:---:|:---:|